Managing the Risk in CMAR Contracts: Guidance for Owners, Contractors and Subs

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide construction lawyers on negotiating and drafting risk-shifting provisions in construction manager at risk (CMAR) contracts.
+This CLE course will guide construction lawyers on negotiating and drafting risk-shifting provisions in construction manager at risk (CMAR) contracts.
 Because the dynamics between owners, contractors and subs differ so vastly from the arrangement typical to design-build and other project delivery methods, there are unique issues to address in structuring these agreements.

 - Overview of construction manager at risk project delivery